 Indicator name CCE11.
-Number of enterprises supported by CCA Theory of change component Indicator measuring Support the growth of clean cooking enterprises Disaggregation Country: Please see The World Bank's comprehensive list.
-2. Enterprise role in the value chain as: Specialist (meaning two or fewer of the following roles) or Vertically integrated (meaning three or more of the following roles): Design Manufacturing/Production Distribution Consumer Financing Retail Marketing After Sales Service Indicator definitions Supported: To have received funding or technical assistance from CCA.
+Number of enterprises supported by the Alliance Theory of change component Indicator measuring Support the growth of clean cooking enterprises Disaggregation .
+Country: • Please see The World Bank's comprehensive list.
+2. Enterprise role in the value chain as: • Specialist (meaning two or fewer of the following roles) or • Vertically integrated (meaning three or more of the following roles): - Design - Manufacturing/Production - Distribution - Consumer Financing - Retail - Marketing - After Sales Service Indicator definitions Supported: To have received funding or technical assistance from the Clean Cooking Alliance.
 Enterprises: Entities that are part of the clean cooking value chain and focus on cookstoves, fuels for cooking, or other devices associated with the use of cookstoves or fuels, such as pay as you go meters.
 Country: A political state or nation or its territory.
 The World Bank offers a comprehensive list of countries, disaggregated by income levels.
-Rationale and learning questions for indicator This indicator will provide feedback on how well CCA is meeting its workplan goals for providing support to enterprises working within the cook stove sector.
-Learning question: How many enterprises has CCA engaged with over the specified time period?
-Provider of primary data The supported enterprise Primary unit of measure This indicator will provide feedback on how well CCA is meeting its workplan goals for providing support to enterprises working within the cook stove sector.
-Learning question: How many enterprises has CCA engaged with over the specified time period?
+Rationale and learning questions for indicator This indicator will provide feedback on how well the Alliance is meeting its workplan goals for providing support to enterprises working within the cook stove sector.
+Learning question: How many enterprises has the Alliance engaged with over the specified time period?
+Provider of primary data The supported enterprise Primary unit of measure This indicator will provide feedback on how well the Alliance is meeting its workplan goals for providing support to enterprises working within the cook stove sector.
+Learning question: How many enterprises has the Alliance engaged with over the specified time period?

-Measurement interval (primary data) January 1 to December 31 Methods for primary data collection This indicator requires the Market Strengthening team at CCA maintain ongoing tracking of support provided by CCA, including data necessary to meet disaggregation requirements within the required reporting interval.
+Measurement interval (primary data) January 1 to December 31 Methods for primary data collection This indicator requires the Market Strengthening team at the Alliance maintain ongoing tracking of support provided by the Alliance, including data necessary to meet disaggregation requirements within the required reporting interval.
 The team will maintain a shared Google workbook with a separate sheet for each measurement interval.
 All team members will familiarize themselves with the definition of this indicator, scan monthly for conforming activity, and enter data in the worksheet.
-Sources for primary data Best practice is for CCA to record all support it provides to enterprises as it occurs including the type of support and start and stop dates.
+Sources for primary data Best practice is for the Alliance to record all support it provides to enterprises as it occurs including the type of support and start and stop dates.
 Primary data requirements Each entry will record: Name of supported enterprise Location of supported enterprise Focus area of support received Method of delivering the support If support was in collaboration with other organizations (if "yes" provide a list) Dates support started and ended.
-Reporter of aggregated data CCA Aggregated unit of measure Enterprises Reporting frequency (aggregated data) Annually Sources for aggregated data The spreadsheet where the primary data has been collected.
-Guidance for estimation/ analysis At the end of the measurement interval, CCA staff will total and report the number of supported enterprises, and the subtotals according to the disaggregation requirements.
+Reporter of aggregated data The Clean Cooking Alliance Aggregated unit of measure Enterprises Reporting frequency (aggregated data) Annually Sources for aggregated data The spreadsheet where the primary data has been collected.
+Guidance for estimation/ analysis At the end of the measurement interval, Alliance staff will total and report the number of supported enterprises, and the subtotals according to the disaggregation requirements.
 Known data limitations The number of supported enterprises alone is not an indicator of success, change of practice or sustainability.